Bit451/Bit451/README.md

 Draw.io is the recommended online service for UML.
 Suitable UML diagram XMLs and their PNGs should be added to /uml.

 Bit451.org will be used for the [GitHub Pages](https://help.github.com/articles/user-organization-and-project-pages) (github.io) Project Page to serve this readme from the base Bit451 project, via the [automatic generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator), using Jekyll.
-Bit451.com will be used for the Project Page to serve the live Bit451 Portal, since it is static/browser-based.
+Bit451.com will be used for the Project Page to serve (via submodule) the live Bit451 Portal, since it is static/browser-based.
 Bit451.net use is TBD.
 These are initial planned uses.

 ### Components